acmorales/life-counter/README.md

+## Running life-counter

+After cloning, run `npm run modules` in the root to install all dependencies.
+Run `npm run start` in the root directory to start the application.
+The app will be available at `localhost:3000`.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>